24 Ways to Make Money From Fishing (August 2026)

 Consultation Services:

-- Trip planning assistance
+- Trip planning assistance for visiting anglers

-- Technique coaching via video
+- Technique coaching via video call

-- Gear selection help
+- Gear selection and purchasing advice

-- Local knowledge sharing
+- Local knowledge sharing for specific waters

 Income Potential: $50-$150 per hour